jhunkeler/astroconda/source/installation.rst

     Installing Anaconda3 will not prevent you from using Python 2.

-    ``conda`` allows you to to deploy multiple independent Python environments, at-will, under a single Anaconda installation.
+    ``conda`` allows you to deploy multiple independent Python environments, at-will, under a single Anaconda installation.
 You may have trouble following along with this guide if you choose to install Anaconda2.

 Go grab a copy of `Anaconda3 <https://www.continuum.io/downloads>`_ from Continuum Analytics, Inc. Be sure to select the installation medium appropriate for your operating system (Linux or OS X) and architecture (64-bit).
 The OS X GUI installer may cause side-effects, such as changing permissions of files in your home directory to ``root:wheel``, or mistakenly creating a system-wide installation under ``/anaconda`` instead of your personal home directory.
 To avoid this situation perform a command-line installation instead.